 Use relevant Keywords on your pages

-Search engine optimization (SEO) requires the use of appropriate keywords on web pages.
+Search engine optimization (SEO) requires the use of appropriate keywords (and long tail keywords) on web pages.
 If you want a web page (blog post or article) to be found, it needs to have the right content.
 Getting organic traffic depends upon having the right keywords on the right pages.